10+ Best Static Site Generators to Create Web Pages for Free

 The best static site generators can efficiently produce high-quality pages while maintaining precision and flexibility.

-They also offer a wide range of template, theme, and plugin-related features and the ability to incorporate content from various sources.
+They also offer a wide range of templates, themes, and plugin-related features, as well as the ability to incorporate content from various sources.
 This is why static site generators are becoming increasingly popular every day.

 But before we review these tools, let’s first understand how the static site generator works.
 Second, what’s the difference between static and dynamic sites?
 And what are the benefits of having a static site?